mpetrovich/stylemark/README-SPEC.md

 `<name>` is the example name (without file extension)

-`<path>` is the filepath, by default relative to the current file unless explicitly absolute by prefixing with `/`
+`<path>` is the filepath, by default relative to the current file.
+If prefixed with `/`, then the path will be relative to the directory that `stylemark` is executed in (which would normally be root of your project).

 #### Example
 This first example uses a 'data' object from a shared JS file: